Download any resources you may need to spread the word about your challenge and why you're fundraising for vital dementia research.

 If you have been affected by dementia or are taking on your challenge in an interesting or different way, the press may be interested!

 We have an easy to use press release and guide, available at the top of this page.
 Simply follow the instructions to contact your local paper with your story.
 If you need support with this then please get in touch with us at firstname.lastname@example.org

 Donating through Gift Aid means we can claim an extra 25p for every £1 you donate to our life-changing research.
 It won’t cost you any extra but will make a big difference to what we can achieve with your support.
 Please note, you must be a UK taxpayer to enable us to claim Gift Aid.

 We're pleased to announce that Garmin has become the official sponsor of our sporting events for the next three years, which also includes the Treble Challenge.
 We will work together to help reduce people’s risk of developing dementia by encouraging them to make positive lifestyle changes.

-everydayhero is the platform that's the home of our Swimming Down Dementia website and fundraising pages.
-We've been working with everydayhero for a number of years on our virtual events.
-JustGiving is a sister platform to everydayhero and they are both products of Blackbaud.
+JustGiving is the platform that's the home of our Swimming Down Dementia website and fundraising pages.
+We've been working with JustGiving for a number of years with fundraising pages across our sporting events.